ethereum-optimism/community-hub/src/docs/guides/wallet-dev.md

 ### Displaying the gas prices

-If you want to display the current gas prices, you can [use the `rollup_gasPrices` RPC method](../developers/build/json-rpc.md#rollup-gasprices)
+If you want to display the current gas prices, you can [use the `rollup_gasPrices` RPC method](../developers/build/json-rpc.md#rollup-gasprices) prior to Bedrock, or `eth_gasPrice` in Bedrock.